Welcome to my personal website

 You may have reached this site by choice or by chance; and if you want to know more about my educational background, academic achievements – degrees earned, and awards, honours and other symbols of success including publications, discoveries, ideas, and more – you are welcome to surf the relevant sections as given in the navigating buttons above.

-2. consultancy to companies involved in researching and developing practical applications, including cosmetics, cosmeceuticals, nutriceuticals, hormetins; and
+2. provide consultancy to companies involved in researching and developing practical applications, including cosmetics, cosmeceuticals, nutriceuticals, hormetins; and

 Highlights of my ageing research career and ideas